 Yesterday we posted part 1 of our holiday gift guide to help fulfill your tech shopping needs.
 While many of those items are available in brick-and-mortar stores, a good majority of holiday shopping happens online.
-Unfortunately because of this and the extra hustle and bustle of the holiday season it ends up being a pretty profitable time for scammers to strike.
+Unfortunately because of this and the extra hustle and bustle of the holiday season it ends up being a pretty profitable time for scammers to strike so be sure to know how you can stay safe online.
 Please remain alert while shopping online and take time to check out the reputation of a vendor or charity before giving them your payment information.
 Here are some additional tips to keep yourself safe this year:

 Open e-mail with extra caution